 - Demonstrate a commitment to its music program (as evidenced by school budget, annual fund raising, and/or longevity of program)

 Organizations and schools may apply for an Instrument Fund grant through an online application (see details below).
 The Foundation is accepting applications on a rolling basis and will make funding decisions within eight weeks of receiving a complete application.
 Funding decisions will be based on alignment with the goals and eligibility requirements of the Fund.

-To apply for an Instrument Fund grant, please return to this page in late January of 2019 for a link to our new grantee portal.
-To return to a current in-progress proposal, click here.
-In-progress proposals must be submitted by December 12th, 2018.
+To apply for an Instrument Fund grant, please return to this page in late February of 2019 for a link to our new grantee portal.

 For questions about the Instrument Fund or the online proposal process, please contact us.